Export

 Nextpoint Field Index and Descriptions

-When endorsement is complete and QC has been performed, it’s time to generate exports.
+Once endorsement is complete and quality control (QC) has been performed, you are ready to generate an export of your documents.

-Select the folder and choose “Export” from the drop-down menu.
+Select the appropriate folder and choose Export from the drop-down menu.

-Name your export, choose an appropriate export template and proceed.
+Name your export, select an appropriate export template , and proceed.

 Exporting as individual PDFs means a PDF will be generated for each selected document and its attachments.